 $600 per year x 6 years = LTV of $3,600

-How to Calculate Volunteer LTV
+How To Calculate Volunteer LTV

 $14.19 per hour x 10 hours per month = $141.90 per month